tmtsoftware/cont-pydocushare/README.md

  $ pip install -e ".[progress-bar,password-store]"
 ```

 For better user experience, it is recommended to specify all extra options (`progress-bar` and `password-store`) as shown above.
 With `progress-bar` option, PyDocuShare shows a progress bar when downloading a large file.
-With `password-store` option, PyDocuShare can store the password in a safe manner and reuse the stored password for the DocuShare authentication.
+With `password-store` option, PyDocuShare can store passwords in a secure manner and reuse the stored passwords for the DocuShare authentication.
 If you do not need those extra features, you can simply omit all options as shown below:

 ```sh
  $ pip install -e .
 ```

 ## Pre-requisite

+All required python modules are automatically installed by `pip install`, so you do not have to install them manually.

 PyDocuShare uses Node.js as JavaScript interpreter, which is required for the DocuShare authentication.
 By default, `/usr/bin/node` is assumed as the interpreter path.
 You can explicitly specify the interpreter path as an argument of [login()](#login).